BenjaminBoumendil/dataf/docs/first_project.rst

 A settings directory is created for all the project global settings, it contains:

-- A settings.py file with bunch of global and function, for more informations about those refer to the settings section from the documentation.
+- A settings.py file with bunch of globals and functions, for more informations about those refer to the settings section from the documentation.

-- Bunch of yaml files containing some basics configuration.
+- Bunch of yaml files containing some basic configurations.